jsohlendorff/continuous_time_LTMLE/article.typ

 Define $cumhazardcensored(k, c, dif t)$ as the cause-specific cumulative hazard measure for censoring of the $k$'th event  given the observed history $historycensored(k-1)$ and the corresponding censoring survival functions $tilde(S)^c (t | historycensored(k-1)) = prodint(s, event(k-1), t) (1 - cumhazardcensored(k, c, dif s))$, where $product_(s in (0, t])$ is the product integral over the interval $(0, t]$ (@gill1990survey).
-//This determines the probability of being observed at time $t$ given the observed history
-//up to $historycensored(k-1)$.

 == Algorithm for ICE-IPCW Estimator <alg:ipcwice>

-In this section, we present an algorithm for the ICE-IPCW estimator. // and consider its use in a simple data example.
+In this section, we present an algorithm for the ICE-IPCW estimator.
 Ideally, the model for iterative regressions should be chosen flexibly, since even with full knowledge of the data-generating mechanism, the true functional form of the regression model cannot typically be derived in closed form.
 We also recommend that the model should also be chosen such that the predictions are $[0,1]$-valued.
-//Histories are high-dimensional and should probably be reduced to some low-dimensional representation
-//if many events occur in the sample.

-//(note that this approach is valid as a consequence of @thm:ice is that $cumhazard(k, x, dif t)$ for $x = a, ell, d, y$ are identified via the observed data).

 Let $O_i = (eventcensoredi(K), statuscensoredi(K), treatcensoredi(K-1), covariatecensoredi(K-1), eventcensoredi(K-1), statuscensoredi(K-1), dots, treatcensoredi(0), covariatecensoredi(0))$ be the observed data for the $i$'th individual.
 We suppose that we are given an estimator